Maze of Names"kocioł" - the commonest Polish word for a glacial cirque, which literally translates as cauldron

 Śnieżne Kotły (Snowy Cauldrons) - two fine post-glacial cirques just west of the summit of High Wheel

 Wielki Kocioł Śnieżny (Great Snowy Cauldron) - the most beautiful cirque in the Karkonosze/Giant Mountains (although the prettiest and biggest tarn sits in the cirque of Wielki Staw, about 10km to the east).
 Its walls, up to 150m tall, boast several fabulous rock climbing routes.
-However, rock climbing has been banned by the national park authority.
+Here's a set of photos taken by those who have climbed the walls of the cwm in the past two decades.
+(The finest crags are often referred to as "wardrobes" since they're anything but stable.)
+However, rock climbing has recently been banned by the national park authority.
 Hopefully, the ban will be lifted for a couple of winter months.

 Mały Kocioł Śnieżny (Little Snowy Cauldron) - less craggy cwm adjacent to Wielki Kocioł Śnieżny, which separates it from High Wheel